rafibayer/rafibayer.github.io/_posts/2023-02-26-macrofrick.md

 }
 ```

 Here we declare and modify a variable, `i` in our macro, but what if `i` was already defined in the surrounding scope.
 Depending on `i`'s type, we could cause a variety of problems.
-If `i` was perhaps a string, our problem would likely just fail to compile, since after the macro was executed, `i` would now refer to a numeric type, which probably would break following code referencing `i`.
+If `i` was perhaps a string, our program would likely just fail to compile, since after the macro was executed, `i` would now refer to a numeric type, where we were expecting a string.
 Even worse, if `i` was already a number, we now just unpredictably changed the value of `i` which would be incredibly hard to debug because it depends on how the macro developer decided to name their variables.

 Lets try running some code and see if Rust suffers from this problem